obonaventure/cnp3/book-2nd/exercises/network.rst

 4. In the five nodes network shown above, can you configure the link weights so that the packets sent by router `E` (resp. `F`) follow the `E->B->A` path (resp. `F->D->B->A`) ?

 5. In the above questions, you have worked on the stable state of the routing tables computed by routing protocols.
-Let us now consider the transient problems that mainly happen when the network topology changes [#ffailures]_.
+Let us now consider the transient problems that mainly happen when the network topology changes.
 For this, consider the network topology shown in the figure below and assume that all routers use a distance vector protocol that uses split horizon.

  .. figure:: ../../book/network/svg/ex-five-routers-redundant.png
     :align: center